Forgiveness Sunday / The Casting out of Adam (Cheesefare)

 Sunday Evening Vespers: No Kathisma.

 Lord I have Cried, Tone 4, on 10: Penitential Stichera from the Octoechos 4 (I want to wash away with tears Triodion, p.
-185f); Triodion 3 (Let us all make haste to humble the flesh by abstinence); Hierarch 3 (What shall we name thee St. Leo, February 18th); G/ N: Theotokion in the Menaion (Whom hast thou emulated).
+185f); Triodion 3 (Let us all make haste to humble the flesh by abstinence); Martyrs 3 (Shedding the garments of mortality Holy Martyrs at the Gate of Eugenius, February 22nd); G/N: Theotokion in the Menaion (As thou art an intercessor for our whole race).

 Entry; O Gladsome Light; Great Prokimenon, Tone 8: Turn not Thy countenance away from Thy servant, for I am afflicted; quickly hearken unto me.
 Attend unto my soul and deliver it.